Paper Bag Records: History

-In 2011, four releases were long-listed for the Polaris Music Prize; Austra's Feel It Break, PS I Love You's Meet Me at the Muster Station, The Rural Alberta Advantage's Departing and Young Galaxy's Shapeshifting, with Feel It Break grabbing a nomination for the shortlist.

 Paper Bag Records launched their "Paper Bag Digital" online store in June 2008, which features their entire catalog for purchase and download in mp3 and FLAC formats.

-The Paper Bag Records series of vinyl releases were produced in very limited quantities, with each run between 300-500 copies.
-To make the vinyl even more of a collector's item, they are released on coloured 180-gram vinyl with silk-screened artwork.

-Since the switch in management in 2009, Trevor Larocque, the only original founder still part of the company, made significant changes to the label's identity and improved its image.
-The Toronto Star in 2011 is quoted with a mention that the label is "having one of the best years of its existence" and in early 2012, Toronto's weekly paper The Grid recognized the label as a "cornerstone of Canadian music" and in September 2012, CBC Radio said the Paper Bag Records "could be the most influential label in Canada".
-Under this management, new bands joined the label; Elliott BROOD, The Rural Alberta Advantage, Born Ruffians, Young Galaxy, Cuff the Duke, PS I Love You, and are all enjoying success on an international level.
-In the summer of 2012, the label announced the addition of Montreal artists Tim Hecker, Moonface (Spencer Krug), Yamantaka // Sonic Titan and The Luyas to its roster.
+In 2009, Trevor Larocque made significant changes to the label's identity and image.
+In 2011, The Toronto Star is quoted with a mention that the label is "having one of the best years of its existence" and in early 2012, Toronto's weekly paper The Grid recognized the label as a "cornerstone of Canadian music."
+In September 2012, CBC Radio said the Paper Bag Records "could be the most influential label in Canada".
+New bands joined the label including Elliott Brood, The Rural Alberta Advantage, Born Ruffians, Young Galaxy, Cuff the Duke, and PS I Love You.
+In 2012, the label announced that Montreal artists Tim Hecker, Moonface (Spencer Krug), Yamantaka // Sonic Titan, and The Luyas were joining its roster.
+Larocque would sell and leave the label in 2023 after 22 years of being involved.

+The Paper Bag Records series of vinyl releases were produced in very limited quantities, each being between 300–500 copies.
+They were released on colored 180-gram vinyl with silk-screened artwork.

-In an effort to have the independent labels of Toronto come together on a project, Paper Bag Records played host to the first Independent Label Market event in Canada, during the NXNE 2013.
+Paper Bag Records played host to the first Independent Label Market event in Canada during the NXNE 2013.